-Browsing 40 - 50 results of 553 programs for category - Everyday Science
+Browsing 40 - 50 results of 561 programs for category - Everyday Science

+Join Ron Hipschman at a live webcast where he’ll investigate sound waves, interference, beats, and harmonics.
+What is sound?
+How high a pitch can you hear?
+Can two sounds add up to no sound?
+Explore these questions and more in this resonant presentation.
 Part science museum, part retail space, and part community center, Helix engages with local schools and neighborhood groups to develop programs and events for all ages that reflect the unique character and needs of Los Altos and its surrounding communities.
 Join Exploratorium Senior Scientist Paul Doherty as he shares news from the annual American Geophysical Union (AGU) conference.
 This year, lead scientists from NASA will be sharing exciting information about the latest activities of the rover Curiosity, the most sophisticated explorer ever sent to another planet.